Created

 Service, food, and water: Most (but not all) major rides feature maps, road markings, SAG service (mobile assistance), and rest stops with water, snacks, and restroom facilities.
 However, riders should carry adequate water with them to avoid dehydration and overheating between stops, especially on warm or windy days or over hilly routes.
 On rides without SAG, riders should carry tire-changing tools and know how to use them.
 If darkness, rain, or poor visibility are anticipated, bikes should be equipped with head- and tail-lights.

-Ride types: Competitive rides are classified as "races," and may include criterium, time-trial, and distance/endurance types of competition.
+Ride types: Competitive rides include speed, distance, and endurance contests, as well as stunt riding.
+Competitive events are not listed here.
 Casual, non-competitive rides are classified as "tours," which may or may not include stops for refreshment and/or sight-seeing.
 Most tours are to be ridden at your own pace (within the posted speed limit), but escorted tours are ridden as a group under supervision of an experienced leader.
 All riders should be off the course by the scheduled finish-time of the ride.

 Club mileage credits: Some events accrue mileage credits, even if they are not sponsored by your club.
 In addition to regular registration, remember to look for a sign-up sheet for your club in the registration area.